Maj18/KinaseDownstream/README.md

 ![Example PPI network](https://github.com/Maj18/KinaseDownstream/blob/main/man/figures/PPI_example.png)

-> In the example PPI network plot above, the nodes represent the kinases (purple), their downstream targets (orange or turquoise) and the immediate String_db interacting neighbors (green) of the substreates.
+> In the example PPI network plot above, the nodes represent the kinases (purple), their downstream targets (orange or turquoise) and the immediate String_db interacting neighbors (gray) of the substrates.
 The immediate neighbors are required to be significantly regulated in the proteomics data.
 The edges represent the interactions between them.
-The color of the nodes for the substrate and their neighbors indicates the regulation status (upregulated: orange or downregulated: turquoise) based on the phosphoproteomics data.
+The color of the nodes for the substrates indicates the regulation status (upregulated: orange or downregulated: turquoise) based on the phosphoproteomics data.
 The color of the edges of the kinase-substrate interactions indicates the regulation status of the kinase (upregulated: purple or downregulated: turquoise) based on the phosphoproteomics data, while the color of the edges of the substrate-neighbor interactions are in orange.